My job is to look at the world and wonder... "How can we make things better?"

 “This piece of land holds, amongst others, thousands of Red deer, Polish feral horses called Koniks and feral cattle.
 These populations aren’t managed and there are no large predators.
 Every winter thousands of these animals die slowly of starvation.
 The stench of the carcasses even makes people gag in the cities down wind.
 Every well thinking person wants these populations managed, in other words, limit the population to a level the land can sustain.
 However, the green mafia objects to shooting the surplus and thus the gruesome torment continues year after year.”

 We’re back to the same problem.
 A so-called “nature reserve” without predators is not natural.
 Without predation or culling the animals are left to breed themselves to starvation – the only way that Nature can balance the equation.
 If we simply released all the animals to roam free, or put them in enclosed reserves, it probably wouldn’t work out too well for them.

-Let’s be clear: large grazing animals have a place in Nature’s model, and one way or another it involves being killed and eaten, whether by predators, by humans, or to die by natural causes be consumed by biological decomposers.
+Let’s be clear: large grazing animals have a place in Nature’s model, and (as with everything that lives) one way or another it involves dying and being eaten, whether by predators, by humans, or to die by natural causes be consumed by biological decomposers.
 It all comes back to the fact that there’s a life-and-death cycle.

 And we keep coming back to the question: Is it better for an animal…

 Personally, I choose life – and death.
 But option 1 or option 2?

 Let’s say we went with option 2 and set aside the world’s forests and grasslands, which cannot feasibly be used to grow crops for human consumption, to create massive nature reserves populated with all the large grazing animals we release from the farms.
 (Hopefully the remaining old and native breeds that farmers have carefully protected for generations would continue to survive, and should do better than modern breeds.)